 Audit administration.
 After a subject's location file is processed, our web application takes the subject through a series of pages that trace his or her location since the last time the file was uploaded, in chronological order.
-Each page displays a location on a map inside a 200 meter ring indicating the subject's estimated location during a particular time period.6 The times when the subject arrived and departed from the location are indicated next to the map.
+Each page displays a location on a map inside a 200 meter ring indicating the subject's estimated location during a particular time period.
+The times when the subject arrived and departed from the location are indicated next to the map.
 Each page also includes a link which allowed subjects to indicate that an observation was completely inaccurate (inaccurate observations accounted for less than 1% of the time, and were removed from our data set).
 A screen shot of the user interface for this part of the web application is shown in Figure 1.

 Underneath the map on each page, our web application presents a collection of four questions, each of which corresponds to a different group of individuals.
 Each question asks whether or not the subject would have been comfortable sharing his or her location with the individuals in one of the groups.
 The groups we asked about in our study were: i) close friends, ii) immediate family7, iii) anyone associated with our university, and iv) the general population.
 Subjects were given the option of indicating that they would have shared their location during the entire time span indicated on the page, none of the time span, or part of the time span (when part of the time is chosen, a drop down menu appears allowing the subjects to specify which part of the time they would have allowed).
-In addition, questions about the friends and family groups included a fourth option allowing subjects to indicate that they would have shared their location with some of the time and is treated as denying the entire group in our analysis.
+In addition, questions about the friends and family groups included a fourth option allowing subjects to indicate that they would have shared their location with some of the individuals in the group, but not all of them.
+This option was chosen less than 1% of the time and is treated as denying the entire group in our analysis.
 Figure 2 shows an example screen shot of a question for the close friends group.